theNocturni/Mytorch/README.md

 ## Key features
 - End-to-end segmentation model with tricks based on pytorch-lighting
 - Easy to train 2D segmentation, (Futurework 1D, 3D)
-- Support sweeps using wandb
+- Easy to tune hyper-parameters (Support sweeps using wandb)
 - Provides networks

 # HOW TO USE